 Most health insurance policies will provide you with some telephone-based "mental health support"; however, you'll usually have to pay more for additional "mental health cover" if you'd like access to a broader field of specialists and services.

-The World Health Organization (WHO) describes mental health as a 'state of mental wellbeing that enables people to cope with the stresses of life'.
+The World Health Organisation (WHO) describes mental health as a 'state of mental wellbeing that enables people to cope with the stresses of life'.

 Having good mental health can help us carry out activities and interact with others in a positive or effective way.
 In contrast, poor mental health can make us feel anxious and negatively affect the way we think, feel and behave around others.